arriven/db1000n/FAQ.md

 - Bilorussia
 - Kazakhstan

-Objective: to attack the enemy from the middle, from their internal address - this type of attack is more important to beat back.
-Russia can close its sites to the world, but they cannot close their sites to Russia.
+Objective: generate traffic from within, from their internal address.
+Russia can close its propaganda to the world, but they cannot close tit to their citizens